oracle/python-oracledb/tests/README.md

         python create_schema.py

+2. Install tox:

+        python -m pip install tox

-2. Run the test suite by issuing the following command in the top-level directory of your oracledb installation:
+3. Run the test suite by issuing the following command in the top-level directory of your oracledb installation:

-        tox
+        python -m tox

     This will build the module in an independent environment and run the test suite using the module that was just built in that environment.